 The Ebionites were some of the earliest Jewish Christians, were adherent to Jewish law, and held that the highest God was the God of Abraham.
 They appear to have been active between Syria and Palestine, perhaps as early as the late 1st century.
 Based on their geographic location and theological underpinnings, many people presume the Ebionites were Jesus Christ’s original followers.

 The Ebionites were the earliest consumers of what Irenaeus of Lyon recognized as the Gospel of Matthew.
-Actually it was the prototype version of the Gospel of Matthew (perhaps a Matthew/Luke hybrid), which was written in divergence and to the Gospel of Mark.
+Actually it was the prototype version of the Gospel of Matthew (perhaps a Matthew/Luke hybrid), which was written in divergence and in contrast to the Gospel of Mark.
 Given the fact that the Ebionites were not the first sect to create a Gospel, coupled with the fact that Matthew relies so heavily on Mark, it is unlikely the Ebionites, or anyone like them, were the earliest Christian sect; in light of this conclusion, it is also unlikely that anyone in the Ebionite community knew Jesus or any of his apostles, as eye witnesses would not have needed to rely on Mark’s Gospel.

-The curious underlying detail is that Ebion means poor.
+Ebion means poor.
 Coupled with the Ebionites’ hatred of Paul, this makes Paul’s passages about “remember the poor” (Gal 2:10) and “men from James” (Gal 2:12) in Galatians likely references to the Ebionites.
-Yet, if we place Paul in the mid-1st century, Matthew’s reliance on Mark becomes more strange, given that Paul does seem to imply that they preceded his ministry.
-One solution is that Galatians was written much later than the mid-1st century.
+Yet, if we place Paul in the mid-1st century, Matthew’s reliance on Mark becomes more strange, given that Paul implies that the Ebionites preceded his ministry.
+One solution is that Galatians was written later than the mid-1st century.
 Considering Galatians was first consumed by Marcion, and that it was the centerpiece of his canon, this conclusion is economical, in that the earliest and most zealous users of a religious text give clues to that text’s author.
-In other words, Marcion probably wrote Galatians, probably between 120 and 130.
+In this theory, Marcion or someone in the previous generation wrote Galatians between 115 and 130.